 IST 1224.
 NETWORK COMPONENTS (4 hours credit) This course presents local area network and wide area network connectivity.
 It focuses on architectures, topologies, protocols, and transport methods of a network.
+IST students are required to pass the Microsoft Technology Associates Certification test.
 Two hours lecture, two hours lab.
 Prerequisite: Fundamentals of Data Communications (IST 1133).